jfq3/ggordiplots/README.md

 #> [6] "plot"
 ```

-The first 5 items are dataframes for making plots.
+The first 5 items are data frames for making plots.
 The last item is a
 ggplot:

 ``` r